-If you’re looking for an economical way to make your daily commute more environmentally friendly, or an easier way to explore one of Australia’s cities, you should consider using one of Australia’s many bike sharing services.
+If you’re looking for an economical way to make your daily commute more environmentally friendly or an easier way to explore one of Australia’s cities, you should consider using one of Australia’s many bike sharing services.

 In response to growing demand, more and more companies are setting up shop in Australia, making bike sharing more affordable and convenient than ever before, especially for commuters who only need a bike for the last mile of their journey.
-We’ve compared the five best bike sharing services across Australia to help you choose the right service for you.
+We’ve compared four of the best bike sharing services across Australia to help you choose the right service for you.

 - Docked vs dockless.
 Some bike services have specific stations where you can pick up and drop off bikes, while other services use a stationless system allowing users to pick up and drop off bikes anywhere on the street.